neo-project/neo-modules/README.md

 ## Plugins/Modules

 ### ApplicationLogs
 Add this plugin to your application if need to access the log files.
-This can be useful to handle notifications, but remember that this also largely increases the space used by the application. `RpcServer` is also needed for this plugin.
+This can be useful to handle notifications, but remember that this also largely increases the space used by the application. `LevelDBStore` and `RpcServer` are also needed for this plugin.
 You can find more details [here](https://docs.neo.org/docs/en-us/reference/rpc/latest-version/api/getapplicationlog.html).

 ### SystemLog
 Enable neo-cli Logging with timestamps by showing messages with different levels (shown with different colors) \(useful for debugging\).